wham2435/wham2435.github.io/README.txt

 Portfolio:
+(Look at the Screenshots folder for images of all my projects)

 When I first started programming I knew I wanted to code a game but I wasn't sure where to start.
 I took the javascript course on Codecademy to learn some sintax and get used to the coding language but qickly moved on to Flash.
 Flash was a good program to start with because the coding